SignPath/Website-old/src/code-signing/2_theory.md

 !!! warning ![Warning](warning.png) Private keys are not safe in PFX files

 While PFX files with private keys seem convenient, they should only be used if no secure storage or exchange mechanism is available.

-While strong passwords are possible, PFX password protection cannot be relied upon implicitly.
+A brute force attack on the password might successfully retrieve your private key.
+There are several risks:

+* The entropy of your password may be too low.
+* PEM and PFX are container formats.
+They do *not* prescribe a specific cipher.
+* Some files use a weak cipher for the container and a strong cipher for the private key with the same encryption key.
+A brute force attack on the weak cipher will also reveal the encryption key for the private key.

-If you stumble across PFX files with private keys, especially in emails or on unprotected storage, you might need to question the security of the contained keys.
+If you come across PEM or PFX files with private keys, especially in emails or on unprotected storage, you might need to question the security of the contained keys.
 If they could have been compromised, the certificate should be revoked by the issuing CA.
 !!!

 ## Certificate Authorities (CAs)